gwen001/s3-buckets-finder/README.md

 Options:
-	--bucket	single bucket name or listing file --detect-region	try to automatically detect the region of the bucket (not implemented yet) --force-recurse	even if the bucket doesn't exist, the max-depth option will be applied (use this option at your own risk) --glue		characters used as a separator when concatenate all elements, default are: dot, dash and underscore -h, --help	print this help
+	--bucket	single bucket name or listing file --detect-region	Amazon only, try to automatically detect the region of the bucket --force-recurse	even if the bucket doesn't exist, the max-depth option will be applied (use this option at your own risk) --glue		characters used as a separator when concatenate all elements, default are: dot, dash and underscore -h, --help	print this help